Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Data Serialization

-\fakeparagraph{Encryption.} Each data chunk is initially compressed and then encrypted at the source with an efficient symmetric cipher.
+\fakeparagraph{Encryption.} Each data chunk is initially compressed and then encrypted at the source with an efficient symmetric cipher\footnote{ Note that it is important to apply padding to prevent inference attacks based on the varying sizes of the chunks.}.
 We rely on AES-GCM, as an authenticated encryption scheme.
 Note that NIST bounds the use of AES-GCM to $2^{32}$ encryptions for a given key/nonce pair.
 Due to our frequent key rotations, we stay far below this threshold.
 The chunks have a metadata segment containing, among others, the chunk identifier, the owner's address, hashes to previous chunks (\rsec{design:immut}), and the stream identifier.
 The data field contains the encrypted and compressed data records.
 Services with access to the encryption key can verify the integrity of the chunk and perform an authenticated decryption.
-To ensure data ownership, for instance towards the storage node, each chunk is also digitally signed.
-This allows parties without access to the encryption key to still be able to verify the owner of the data stream, albeit at a higher computation cost.
-In general, digital signature operations are three orders of magnitude slower than symmetric key operations, as discussed in~\rsec{eval:data}.
+To ensure data ownership,\shorten{\red{for instance to the storage node},} each chunk is also digitally signed.
+This allows parties without access to the encryption key \shorten{to still be able} to verify the owner of the data stream, albeit at a higher computation cost. \shorten{In general, digital signature operations are three orders of magnitude slower than symmetric key operations, as discussed in~\rsec{eval:data}.}